happyhorseskull/you-can-datamosh-on-linux/README.md

 #### you-can-datamosh-on-Linux (and Apple Macintosh, see the notes at the bottom)
 #

 Hello, friends!
 If you have Python 3 and ffmpeg installed you can datamosh!
+If you don't have ffmpeg there are instructions for getting it here: http://ffmpeg.org/download.html

 What's a datamosh?